 The full effect of the ongoing Covid-19 pandemic is unknown, and there remains uncertainty related to the prolonged impact that the Covid-19 pandemic will have on the global economy, the semiconductor industry and our business, results of operations and financial condition.
-In March 2022, the Chinese government, as part of a broad effort to mitigate a rising number of Covid-19 cases in Shanghai, mandated a temporary lockdown of our Shanghai factory.
-Although we anticipate that our Shanghai facility will return to normal operating levels during the second quarter, we do not expect our regular seasonal trend of higher net sales for the second quarter compared to the first quarter to hold in the current year.
-Additionally, other national, regional and local governments have implemented, and may continue to implement, restrictions to mitigate the spread of Covid-19, the emergence of new variants or the reemergence of Covid-19 in jurisdictions in which we, our customers and our suppliers operate, and such restrictions may materially and adversely impact our operations and the operations of our customers and suppliers.
+As previously disclosed, the Chinese government, as part of a broad effort to mitigate a rising number of Covid-19 cases in Shanghai, mandated a lockdown of our Shanghai factory beginning in March 2022.
+The Shanghai facility reopened during the second quarter and returned to normal operating levels in late June 2022.
+While growth was restrained during the three months ended June 30, 2022 due to the lockdown, with the return to normal operations, we anticipate higher than seasonal growth in net sales for the third quarter compared to the second quarter.
+Additionally, other national, regional and local governments have implemented, and are likely to continue to implement, restrictions to mitigate the spread of Covid-19, the emergence of new variants or the re-emergence of Covid-19 in jurisdictions in which we, our customers and our suppliers operate, and such restrictions may materially and adversely impact our operations and the operations of our customers and suppliers.
 We also remain subject to industry-wide supply constraints and inflationary price pressures, which have resulted in long lead times, rising prices and supply chain disruptions, and we expect these industry constraints and external pressures to persist throughout 2022.
 For additional information regarding the potential impact of macroeconomic factors, the Covid-19 pandemic and other risks on our business, results of operations and financial condition, please refer to the "Risk Factors" section in Part II, Item 1A.

 We operate in a capital-intensive industry.
 Servicing our current and future customers requires that we incur significant operating expenses and continue to make significant capital expenditures, which are generally made in advance of the related revenues and without firm customer commitments.
 We fund our operations, including capital expenditures and debt service requirements, with cash flows from operations, existing cash and cash equivalents, short-term investments, borrowings under available credit facilities and proceeds from any additional financing.
 Maintaining an appropriate level of liquidity is important to our business and depends on, among other considerations, the performance of our business, our capital expenditure levels, our ability to repay debt out of our operating cash flows or proceeds from debt or equity financings and our investment strategy.
-As of March 31, 2022, we had cash and cash equivalents and short-term investments of \$854.8 million and \$307.0 million, respectively.
+As of June 30, 2022, we had cash and cash equivalents and short-term investments of \$733.9 million and \$375.1 million, respectively.